 Kind of gives a new perspective to this well-known gruesome photo of a dime and the tiny severed arms of an aborted tiny human being.
 The dime is meant to show the size of the unborn, but in the context of Moloch, the image now has an added import.

 - Columbia, pop.
 46.89 million

 - Spain, pop.
 46.815 million

 - Afghanistan, pop.
 25.5 million

 Abortion is the modern-day child sacrifice to Moloch.

-I now better know why Dr. Patricia Lohr, a leading abortionist in the United Kingdom, says killing unborn is “extremely gratifying,” and why Katherine Hancock Ragsdale, a lesbian Episcopal priest, calls abortion “a blessing.”
+I now better know why Dr. Patricia Lohr, a leading abortionist in the United Kingdom, says killing the unborn is “extremely gratifying,” and why Katherine Hancock Ragsdale, a lesbian Episcopal priest who provided 65,000 abortions, calls abortion “a blessing.”

 But the “blessing” is not of God, but from a demon.